 An assembler is a computer program which translates symbolic statements into machine instructions.
 The symbols are more meaningful than the strings of bit settings they represent.
-In addition to simply translating from symbolic to the executable code, the assembler assigns storage locations to the assembled instructions and produces a form of the instructions for loading into the processor's control store.
+In addition to simply translating from symbolic to the executable code, the assembler assigns storage locations to the assembled instructions and produces a form of the instructions for loading into the processor's writable control store.

-The microprogram data assembler (MIDAS) allows the user to prepare microprograms for the WCS.
-Through the use of operation mnemonics, symbolic addressing, address-field calculation, macro definitions, error detection and auto-
+The microprogram data assembler (MIDAS) allows the user to prepare microprograms for the Varian 73 WCS.
+Through the use of operation mnemonics, symbolic addressing, address-field calculation, macro definitions, error detection and automatic program documentation the assembler makes writing microprograms easier.